strangestbrew/lab06_backend/README.md

 Actual time needed to complete: 1hr

-Number and name of feature: Weather
+Number and name of feature: (2) Weather
 - As a user, I want to request current weather information so that I can learn more about the typical weather patterns in the location.

 Estimate of time needed to complete: 1hr

 Start time: 11:37

+Finish time: 11:56

+Actual time needed to complete: about 20 minutes

+Number and name of feature: (3) Errors
+- As a user, I want to request current weather information so that I can learn more about the typical weather patterns in the location.

+Estimate of time needed to complete: 1hr

+Start time: 12:20

-Finish time:
+Finish time: 12:45

-Actual time needed to complete:
+Actual time needed to complete: about 20 mins

 # Project Name
 City Explorer